amlweems/atmin/README.md

 ## `hatmin`

-The first example of `atmin`, an network request minimization program, allows users to provide a single network request (e.g. an HTTP request) and receive a minimized payload which generally returns the same output.
+The first example of `atmin`, an HTTP request minimization program, allows users to provide a single HTTP request and receive a minimized payload which generally returns the same output.
 Validation is performed using string matching, requiring the user to provide a sample string which should be returned by the server when the payload succeeds.
 An example is shown below.

 ```bash
 $ cat req.txt